boulderinthesnow/angular_into_final/8-10-15/section1/section_1.md

 ##EXERCISE: Read the docs for the q promise library.
 Why would you prefer to use a promise over a callback?
 What advantage does it have?
 #### promises are cleaner, easier to read, and when data return from a promise it doesn't require chained callbacks like is required with callbacks.
 With a promise, until the function running inside the promise is complete the promise is not fulfilled.

+##Name at least 5 built in directives you've used so far.
+#### ng-init, ng-view, ng-app, ng-repeat, ng-model, ng-show, ng-if, ng-click